APrettyCoolProgram/crispy-box/README.md

 When you spin up your CrispyBox, the Dropbox deamon will automatically starts.
 Follow the on-screen instructions to start syncing your data.

-The last step is to map a drive to your CrispyBox.
-You'll need to find out the IP that CrispyBox is using:
+Once Dropbox starts synching, you'll need to get the IP Address of the CrispyBox, so you'll know where to map.
+First, open a new instance of screen:
     ```
+    Ctrl-A, c
+    ```
+Then get the IP for CrispyBox:
+    ```
     $ ip addr show
     ```

-Then, using your preferred method, map to "\\<IP_ADDRESS>\CrispyBox".
+Finally, using your preferred method, map to "\\<IP_ADDRESS>\CrispyBox".